Hello! I'm Huiyu Xie. My research interests are in numerical parallel algorithms, with a focus on nodal Discontinuous Galerkin methods on GPUs.

-My current work is about GPU programming for solving PDEs.
+My current work is primarily focused on GPU programming for solving hyperbolic PDEs.
+I'm now working on open-source software projects, including Trixi.jl, TrixiCUDA.jl, and libparanumal.

-Update on Mar 20, 2025: I will be giving a lightning talk about TrixiCUDA.jl at JuliaCon 2025 this summer at Carnegie Mellon University in Pittsburgh.
+Update on Mar 20, 2025: I will be giving a lightning talk about TrixiCUDA.jl at JuliaCon 2025 this summer at University of Pittsburgh/Carnegie Mellon.

 Update on Mar 8, 2025: I will be visiting Virginia Tech at Tim Warburton's lab this summer to conduct research on GPU-based simulation.